-- Most bursary payments are paid into the student's bank account.
-Recipients will be asked to complete a form by the finance department for this purpose, giving details of the student's bank account. - Payments should not be made into another person's account, except in exceptional circumstances where a student is unable to administer their own account. - Payments may be made to a joint account, as long as the student is one of the account holders. - If a student has a Post Office account, it should be noted that these accounts do not accept payments by BACS (electronic bank transfers). - If a student has a Credit Union account, the student should check with the Credit Union that it will receive payments made by BACS.
+- Most bursary payments are paid into students' bank accounts.
+Students will be asked to complete a form by the finance department for this purpose, giving details. - Payments should not be made into another person's account, except in exceptional circumstances where a student is unable to administer their own account. - Payments may be made to a joint account, as long as the student is one of the account holders. - If a student has a Post Office account, it should be noted that these accounts do not accept payments by BACs (electronic bank transfers). - If a student has a Credit Union account, the student should check with the Credit Union that it will receive payments made by BACs.